Why Visualizing Failure Makes WOOP Goal Setting So Powerful

 - Rumination: “I always fail, I’ll probably fail again.”

-WOOP clearly belongs in the second category.
+WOOP clearly fits into the second category.

 The Psychology Behind WOOP